fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The git reference to checkout and monitor for changes, defaults to
+<p>The Git reference to checkout and monitor for changes, defaults to
 master branch.</p>
 </td>
 </tr>